-Although they have been superseded by LED light bulbs, compact fluorescent lamps (CFLs) can still save a significant amount of energy compared to traditional incandescent and halogen light bulbs.
+Although they have been superseded by LED light bulbs, compact fluorescent lamps (CFL light bulbs) can still save a significant amount of energy compared to traditional incandescent bulbs and halogen light bulbs.
 This guide will walk you through everything you need to know when choosing compact fluorescent lamps.

 If you’ve seen a CFL before, you will have noticed that they don’t look like standard light bulbs at all.
-Unlike incandescent bulbs, for instance, which house a heat- and light-generating filament within a glass envelope, CFLs are simply smaller, turned versions of the long fluorescent tubes you might have seen in car parks and offices (hence their name).
+Unlike incandescent light bulbs, for instance, which house a heat and light generating filament within a glass envelope, CFL light bulbs are simply smaller, turned versions of the long fluorescent tubes you might have seen in car parks and offices (hence their name).

-Not all CFLs look the same, either: those that are designed to replace standard GLS bulbs look like spirals, while push-fit CFL tubes have just one or two turns to them.
+Not all CFL bulbs look the same, either: those that are designed to replace standard GLS light bulbs look like spirals, while push-fit CFL tubes have just one or two turns to them.

 So how do you make sure you pick the right CFL?

 Start with the cap type

 Determining what type of cap your current light bulbs have – and type your new light bulbs need – will largely dictate the kind of CFL that will be available to you.
 For example, if you know that you need a light bulb with a B22d bayonet cap (BC), your choice of CFL is narrowed down to spirals and certain designer light bulbs.

 On our site, you can use the main menu to search for the correct cap type, then filter the results by ‘Technology,’ making sure to choose compact fluorescent/CFL.
 After that, it’s simply a case of refining your selection further (by wattage, energy rating etc) to find the ideal light bulb.